 - turn an old teapot or metal pot into a planter

 - line a wooden chest or old wine box with cocoa liners or plastic to create a beautiful, natural looking planter

 - turn an old wheelbarrow into a showpiece.

 - let your imagination run wild!

-Any questions or thoughts?
-Please leave a comment below.
-If you enjoyed this article on what’s the best plant pot – and how to choose the ideal one for your plant, feel free to share it.
+If you enjoyed this article on plant pots and which one is right for you, feel free to share it.